IntegrationWorks/Health/event-app/README.md

 # Event App

-This is a React application with Create Event page with integration to Solace.
+This is a simple React application with a header and a Create Event page.

 # React Event App with PostgreSQL, pgAdmin, and Solace Integration